octo-technology/OpenTezos/docs/michelson/tutorial.md

 Operations `ADD` and `MUL` must be checked for overflows (i.e. the `ADD` and `MUL` instructions will fail in case of overflow).

-Operations `SUB` must be checked for underflows (i.e. the `SUB` instruction will fail if the result is negative).
+Operations `SUB` must be checked for underflow (i.e. the `SUB` instruction will fail if the result is negative).

 So, keep in mind that taking under/overflows into account is mandatory while manipulating _mutez_ type.